 Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals 1 Program staff shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria 1: Referrals 1 with a pediatric medical home and other community services as appropriate.
 Referral Criteria 1: Referrals 2 Facilitators will use the results of the NSCS to refer/connect families to additional interventions as necessary and beneficial-either simultaneously or as part of a planned, multi- year service continuum.
+Referral Criteria 2: Connections The goal is 100% of participants served should have at least one successful connection per program year.
+80% is the minimum requirement for compliance.

-Other Criteria: Are there other program criteria that exist?
-Other Criteria 1 The Family Nurturing Journal (FNJ) is a document the PARENTS USE to monitor their progress in learning the program competencies.
+Other Criteria: Are there other progr am criteria that exist?
+Other Criteria 1 All data must be entered within the First Steps Data Collection System within 5 days of service.
+Data entries will be checked quarterly (Quarterly Progress Reports) to ensure model fidelity.
+Other Criteria 2 The Family Nurturing Journal (FNJ) is a document the PARENTS USE to monitor their progress in learning the program competencies.
 Parents know the lesson competencies they are responsible for learning as well as the home practice assignment they are to complete between classes.
 To monitor their progress, parents keep a weekly journal of the changes going on in them, their children, and their family.
-Other Criteria 2 All program staff shall develop and complete for each family, a well-documented Family Goal Plan by session 4 of the group-based, the individualized services weekly session, and/or the home visitation sessions and subsequently update these plans with each family two sessions before they exit the program.
-Other Criteria 3 Supervisors will hold a weekly staff meeting with program staff to provide reflective supervision and individualized reflective supervision meetings to review client recruitment and retention, standards compliance, and programmatic data reviews.
+Other Criteria 3 All program staff shall develop and complete for each family, a well- documented Family Goal Plan by session 4 of the group-based, the individualized services weekly session, and/or the home visitation sessions and subsequently update these plans with each family two sessions before they exit the program.
+Other Criteria 4 Supervisors will hold a weekly staff meeting with program staff to provide reflective supervision and individualized reflective supervision meetings to review client recruitment and retention, standards compliance, and programmatic data reviews.
 All supervisors will develop staff meeting agendas and meeting minutes to be kept in the partnership's programmatic files.
-Other Criteria 4 Supervisors shall attend/observe home visits with each program staff member at least twice each program year and observe parenting groups bimonthly.
+Other Criteria 5 Supervisors shall attend/observe home visits with each program staff member at least twice each program year and observe parenting groups bi- monthly.
 Results will be used to improve model fidelity, staff meeting agenda items, and reflective supervision.
-Other Criteria 5 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected to improve model fidelity.
+Other Criteria 6 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected to improve model fidelity.

+Program Name Code 241

-Program Name Nurturing Parenting - Parents & Their Infants, Toddlers & Preschoolers (Tertiary Prevention) Code 241 Program Area Parenting
+Nurturing Parenting - Parents & Their Infants, Toddlers &

+Preschoolers (Tertiary Prevention)

+Program Area Parenting